remarkablemark/remarkablemark.github.io/_posts/2016/2016-10-07-dangerously-set-innerhtml-alternative.md

 </div>
 ```

 Want to play with it some more?
-Check out this [fiddle](https://jsfiddle.net/remarkablemark/7v86d800/):
+Check out the [repository](https://github.com/remarkablemark/html-react-parser) and this [fiddle](https://jsfiddle.net/remarkablemark/7v86d800/):

 <script async src="//jsfiddle.net/remarkablemark/7v86d800/embed/js,html,result/dark/"></script>